AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> When asked, how do you write?
-I invariably answer, one word at a time. — Stephen King
+> The greatest of all mistakes is to do nothing because you think you can only do a little.   — Zig Ziglar
 <!--END_SECTION:quote-->